microsoft/CopilotStudioSamples/3rdPartySSOWithOKTA/README.md

 ### Deploy the sample files

-Deploy [index.html](./public/index.html) and [signout.html](./public/signout.html) on a local or a remote server, so they are availabe via two URLs.
+Deploy [index.html](./public/index.html) and [signout.html](./public/signout.html) on a local or a remote server, so they are available via two URLs.
 For example: [http://localhost:8080/index.html](http://localhost:8080/index.html) and [http://localhost:8080/signout.html](http://localhost:8080/signout.html)

 ### Configure OKTA